NiklasGollenstede/nixos-installer/modules/fs/keystore.nix.md

 This module does two related things:
 * it provides the specification for encryption keys to be generated during system installation, which are then (automatically) used by the [setup scripts](../../lib/setup-scripts/README.md) for various pieces of file system encryption,
-* and it configures a `keystore` LUKS device to be opened (according to the keys specified for it) in the initramfs boot stage to use those keys to unlock other encrypted file systems.
+* and it configures a `keystore` LUKS device to be opened (according to the `keys` specified for it) in the initramfs boot stage, to use those keys to unlock other encrypted file systems.

 Keys can always be specified, and the installer may decide to use the setup script functions populating the keystore or not.
-The default functions in [`lib/setup-scripts`](../../lib/setup-scripts/README.md) do populating the keystore, and then use the keys according to the description below.
+The default functions in [`lib/setup-scripts`](../../lib/setup-scripts/README.md) do populate the keystore, and then use the keys according to the description below.

 What keys are used for is derived from the attribute name in the `.keys` specification, which (plus a `.key` suffix) also becomes their storage path in the keystore:
 * Keys in `luks/` are used for LUKS devices, where the second path label is both the target device name and source device GPT partition label, and the third and final label is the LUKS key slot (`0` is required to be specified, `1` to `7` are optional).